Abdelouahedb/DMS-ORMVASM/README.md

 - Non-interactive ESLint configuration.
 - Production Solr core creation and schema migration scripts.

-## Author and Internship Note
+## Author

-Internship/SFE project by Boudrari Abdelouahed, completed in the context of a final-year internship at ORMVASM in Agadir during the 2024-2025 academic year.
-The report identifies the hosting office as the Service de Programmation et de la Planification (SPP).
+Internship/SFE project by Abdelouahed, completed in the context of a final-year internship at ORMVASM in Agadir during the 2024-2025 academic year. the hosting office as the Service de Programmation et de la Planification (SPP).